CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/Voting/Doc_v01.md

 0.1.Ti=RECITALS

-0.1.1.0.sec={m-}Select One{-m}
+0.1.1.=[Z/Alt/2]

-0.1.1.1.sec=Concurrently with the execution of this Agreement, the Company and the Investors are entering into a Series A Preferred Stock Purchase Agreement (the “Purchase Agreement”) providing for the sale of shares of the Company’s Series A Preferred Stock, and in connection with that agreement the parties desire to provide the Investors with the right, among other rights, to designate the election of certain members of the board of directors of the Company (the “Board”) in accordance with the terms of this Agreement.]
+0.1.1.Alt1.sec=Concurrently with the execution of this Agreement, the Company and the Investors are entering into a Series A Preferred Stock Purchase Agreement (the “Purchase Agreement”) providing for the sale of shares of the Company’s Series A Preferred Stock, and in connection with that agreement the parties desire to provide the Investors with the right, among other rights, to designate the election of certain members of the board of directors of the Company (the “Board”) in accordance with the terms of this Agreement.]

-0.1.1.2.sec=Concurrently with the execution of this Agreement, the Company and the certain of the Investors are entering into a Series [B] Preferred Stock Purchase Agreement (the “Purchase Agreement”) providing for the sale of shares of the Company’s Series B Preferred Stock (“Series B Preferred Stock”).
+0.1.1.Alt2.sec=Concurrently with the execution of this Agreement, the Company and the certain of the Investors are entering into a Series [B] Preferred Stock Purchase Agreement (the “Purchase Agreement”) providing for the sale of shares of the Company’s Series B Preferred Stock (“Series B Preferred Stock”).
 Certain of the Investors (the “Existing Investors”) and the Key Holders are parties to the Voting Agreement dated [_____] by and among the Company and the parties thereto (the “Prior Agreement”).
 The parties to the Prior Agreement desire to amend and restate that agreement to provide those Investors purchasing shares of the Company’s Series [B] Preferred Stock with the right, among other rights, to elect certain members of the board of directors of the Company (the “Board”) in accordance with the terms of this Agreement.]

+0.1.1.SecName=0.1.1

 0.1.1.=[Z/ol/s2]